-Videos from the virtual Luskin Summit series are made available within a day or two in a Showcase on the UCLA Luskin channel on Vimeo.
+Videos from the 2020 virtual Luskin Summit series are in a Showcase on the UCLA Luskin channel on Vimeo.

 June 10: Leaders of Los Angeles’ philanthropic community discussed current issues in the city, including how the upcoming Olympic Games can serve as a “bright line” goal to address the challenges of the region’s disadvantaged well beyond the COVID-19 era.

 June 9: A surge in domestic violence amid shelter in place orders has been reported around the world.
 Global advocates, policymakers, funders and others heard from experts on emerging trends and data as they discussed the evidence and how it can lead to informed solutions, interventions and strategies.
 Hosted by Manisha Shah, founder and professor, Global Lab for Research in Action at UCLA.

 May 22: In response to the COVID-19 pandemic, policymakers have drafted the largest economic stimulus packages in history.
 These policies offer a tremendous opportunity to invest in environmental sustainability-related initiatives.

 This session was co-hosted by the Luskin Center for Innovation and the USC Schwarzenegger Institute.

 May 20: Anti-immigrant sentiment continues to reverberate throughout our economy, and within the public health, education, political and criminal justice systems.
 This session focused on Latino community mobilization in the Trump era.

 May 15: The role and usage of public transit in America has changed much over the past century, past decade, and even past few months in the wake of the coronavirus pandemic.
 In this webinar, faculty affiliated with the UCLA Institute of Transportation Studies discussed the evolution of transit and its implications for the weeks, months, and years ahead.